Ettwiller/RIMS-seq/README.md

 # About RIMS-seq
+RIMS-seq (*Rapid Identification of Methylase Specificity*) simultaneously sequence bacterial genomes and determine m5C methylase specificities using a simple experimental protocol that closely resembles the DNA-seq protocol for Illumina.

 Here is a set of programs to analyze data derived from RIMS-seq (Rapid Identification of Methylase Specificity).\
 RIMS-seq is a new method to simultaneously sequence bacterial genomes and determine m5C methylase specificities.
 It uses a simple experimental protocol that closely resembles the DNA-seq protocol for Illumina.
 For more details on RIMS-seq, please read our preprint (link).